smTadeeb/C-practice-questions/README.md

 - **Concept Mastery:** Deep understanding of pointers, memory, and algorithms

 ## 📁 Structure
-I have not followed any directory structure, just directly the files are available with proper names.
+All the cpp-questions are in cpp folder

 ## 🛠️ Skills Demonstrated